rogcg/sanctum/README.md

 * Support for disqus comments on your posts.
 * RSS feed;

+#### Authentication

+The authentication is made using [GAE's User Service](https://developers.google.com/appengine/docs/python/gettingstartedpython27/usingusers), so, the application must be deployed to an App Engine account registered with your email, so, you only need to login with your google account and you are authenticated.
+Other emails won't have access to the administration page.

+##### Accessing the Administration Page

+All administration pages are under the admin route:

+* `yourdomain.appspot.com/admin/posts`
+* `yourdomain.appspot.com/admin/post/create`
+* `yourdomain.appspot.com/admin/pages`
+* `yourdomain.appspot.com/admin/page/create`

 #### Sanctum's engine directory hierarchy

 As you can see, the engine itself has multiple folders, they are explained here: